-2. The management module in the Block and File (Unified) VNX7500 platform SP comprises two types; one with a USB port and one without a USB port.
-"SP management module" on page 34 shows an example of the SP management module without the USB port.
+The management module in the Block and File VNX5700 platform SP comprises two types; one with a USB port and one without a USB port.
+Figure 23 on page 34 shows an example of the SP management module without the USB port.

-Figure 22 Example of SPE with two SPs (rear view)
+Figure 22 Example of an SPE with two SPs (rear view)

-Note: All the Block and File (Unified) VNX7500 platforms have an SPE, a dual SPS, one to two Control Stations, and one to four Data Mover enclosures.
+Note: All Block and File (Unified) VNX5700 platforms have an SPE, a dual SPS, one to two Control Stations, and one to two Data Mover enclosures with two, three, or four Data Movers.
 In the following sections, the illustrations and corresponding tables describe these individual components.
 These descriptions are for illustrative purposes only.

-The rear of the Block and File (Unified) VNX7500 platform storage processor enclosure (SPE) does not contain any LEDs (Figure 22).
+The rear of the Block and File (Unified) VNX5700 platform storage processor enclosure (SPE) does not contain any LEDs (Figure 22).
 Only the management module and the I/O modules in each SP have LEDs.

-Note: Figure 22 is a graphical representation of the Block and File (Unified) VNX7500 platform storage processor enclosure rear view with two SPs (each SP has one management module, one four-port 8-Gb/s FC I/O module, one four-port 6-Gb/s SAS I/O module, and three filler panel modules).
+Note: Figure 22 is a graphical representation of the Block and File (Unified) VNX5700 platform storage processor enclosure rear view with two SPs (each SP has one management module, one four-port 8-Gb/s FC I/O module, one four-port 6-Gb/s SAS I/O module, and one filler panel module).

-SP management module
+SP Management module

-The SP management module provides the management connections via one 10/100/1000 Ethernet (RJ-45) port.
+The management module on the SP provides the management connections via one 10/100/1000 Ethernet (RJ-45) port.
 Another RJ-45 port is available to support a service laptop connection.
-The SP management module includes two RS-232/EIA 232 (DB-9) serial socket connectors (one for service laptop connection and the other for SPS connection) and several LEDs (Figure 23).
+The management module includes two RS-232/EIA232 (DB-9) serial socket connectors (one for service laptop connection and the other for SPS connection) and several status LEDs (Figure 23).

-1 Power/fault LED 4 DB-9 serial console socket connector (service laptop) 2 SP management module push button latch handle 5 DB-9 serial console socket connector (SPS) 3 RJ-45 Ethernet port (management) 6 RJ-45 Ethernet port (service laptop)
+1 Power/fault LED 4 DB-9 serial console socket connector (service laptop) 2 Management module push button latch handle 5 DB-9 serial console socket connector (SPS) 3 RJ-45 Ethernet port (management) 6 RJ-45 Ethernet port (service laptop)

-Figure 23 SP management module
+Figure 23 SP Management module

-SP management module Ethernet (RJ-45) ports
+SP Management module Ethernet (RJ-45) ports

-The Block and File (Unified) VNX7500 platform SP management module comes with two integrated dual-port Ethernet ports (labeled with a symbol depicting a wrench and the other depicting network management) on the rear of the management module.
-The SP management port provides an interface for connecting a 10-, 100-, or 1000-Mb/s cable to the LAN providing full-duplex (FDX) capability, which enables simultaneous transmission and reception of data.
+The two integrated dual-port Ethernet ports (labeled with a symbol depicting a wrench and a network management symbol, respectively) are available on the rear of the SP management module.
+The network management port provides an interface for connecting a 10-, 100-, or 1000-Mb/s cable to the LAN providing full-duplex (FDX) capability, which enables simultaneous transmission and reception of data.

-To access the SP management port, connect a Category 3, 4, 5, 5E, or 6 unshielded twisted-pair (UTP) cable to this RJ-45 modular jack connector on the back of the SP management module, as described in Table 19 on page 42.
+To access the network management port, connect a Category 3, 4, 5, 5E, or 6 unshielded twisted-pair (UTP) cable to this RJ-45 modular jack connector on the back of the SP management module, as described in Table 19 on page 42.

-Since the Control Station and the management module have the same type of management (RJ-45) ports, "Control Station Ethernet (RJ-45) ports" on page 41 provides detailed information about the SP management module ports, connector, and adapter.
+Since the Control Station and the management module have the same type of management (RJ-45) ports, "Control Station Ethernet (RJ-45) ports" on page 42 provides detailed information about the SP management module ports, connector, and adapter.

-SP management module LEDs
+SP Management module LEDs